-Anyone who has gone grocery shopping or filled their car’s tank up with gas in the last few months couldn’t have failed to notice that prices have risen.
+Anyone who has gone grocery shopping or filled up a gas tank in the last few months couldn’t have failed to notice that prices have risen.
 What’s more, these price increases are not confined to just the basic necessities.
-For example, if you are in the process of remodeling your house you also may be feeling the inflation pinch as materials shortages may have boosted construction costs.
+For example, if you are in the process of remodeling your house, you also may be feeling the inflation pinch as labor and materials shortages may have boosted construction costs.

-We project that the rate of inflation will average 3.8% this year, well above the average of 1.7% we’ve been used to over the past 10 years.
-After an extended period of stable prices such price increases may come as a shock to those who rely on bonds and other fixed income investments for capital preservation, cash flow or liquidity.
+We project that the rate of inflation will average over 4.5% this year, well above the average of 1.7% we’d been used to over the past 10 years.
+After an extended period of stable prices, such price increases may come as a shock to those who rely on bonds and other fixed-income investments for capital preservation, cash flow, or liquidity.

 Rising prices can eat into what you’re able to buy with the fixed schedule of cash flows your bond portfolio can potentially provide.
-Over time it can lower the purchasing power of your investment portfolio as a whole.
+Over time, inflation can lower the purchasing power of your investment portfolio as a whole.